-I first visited Hampi India 7 years back, when I had just started experimenting with my small but new digital camera, with a friend over a weekend from Bangalore.
-In my memory it was one of the best trips I had.
+I first visited Hampi India 7 years back.
+When I had just started experimenting with my small but new digital camera, with a friend over a weekend from Bangalore.
+In my memory, it was one of the best trips I had.
 Hampi India with its majestic ruins stood out in my mental map of India.
-It had vast serene environment with farms interspersed with royal palaces, beautiful temples, long bazaars had an aura of perfect calmness amidst past glory.
+It had a vast serene environment with farms interspersed with royal palaces, beautiful temples, and long bazaars.
+Had an aura of perfect calmness amidst past glory.
 Stories of Tenali Ram played in my mind as I wandered through the place.

 Hampi India – a UNESCO World Heritage Site

 Alas!
 The place has changed so much.
-Last time I had gone on a weekend and this time on a weekday, but the crowd was so much that I could see but not feel the place.
+Last time I had gone on a weekend.
+This time on a weekday, the crowd was so much that I could see but not feel the place.
 People were jostling everywhere.
-There were long queues of school children who were being moved in queues through the monuments and then made to stand for a group picture by the teachers.
-Open spaces were their playgrounds and I wonder if they were even told what the place is and what its significance is.
+There were long queues of school children who were being moved in queues through the monuments.
+And then made to stand for a group picture by the teachers.
+Open spaces were their playgrounds.
+I wonder if they were even told what the place is and what its significance is.
 I wonder if the teachers themselves knew anything about the importance of the place.
 They were all young women more worried about getting the right pose for their pictures.

-Vittala temple which has the signature stone chariot of Hampi can now be approached only on foot or you have to take a km long ride on the battery operated golf carts.
+Vittala temple which has the signature stone chariot of Hampi can now be approached only on foot.
+Or you have to take a KM-long ride on the battery-operated golf carts.
 The ceiling of the Rang mandapa has fallen or is being restored, so you cannot enter it.
-The musical pillars have been acid washed making them look freshly sculptured but devoid of the music that they emanate.
-I was told that no one is allowed to touch them now, while last time our guide actually played them for us and even we with our untrained fingers tried to make some music out of them.
+The musical pillars have been acid-washed making them look freshly sculptured but devoid of the music that they emanate.
+I was told that no one is allowed to touch them now.
+While last time our guide actually played them for us.
+And even we with our untrained fingers tried to make some music out of them.
 Similarly, you have to stop way before the

-We visited the step well and the festival platform early morning, when the city was still waking up and I really enjoyed roaming around here, finding various camera angles to capture the place and trying to imagine how this place would have looked on a festival day.
+We visited the stepwell and the festival platform early morning when the city was still waking up.
+I really enjoyed roaming around here.
+Finding various camera angles to capture the place and tried to imagine how this place would have looked on a festival day.
 There are lots of ruins around this area, where only the foundations of buildings remain.
-It made me think is that why they say the foundation of the building must be strong, for the building may falls, but the foundations remain to tell the stories.
-The sheer symmetry of the step well makes it enchanting.
+It made me think is that why they say the foundation of the building must be strong.
+The building may fall, but the foundations remain to tell the stories.
+The sheer symmetry of the stepwell makes it enchanting.
 You can look at it for a long time and not be bored because there is a design that holds your attention.

 This time also I could not visit Anegundi but we drove through the road leading to it and it was a beautiful drive.
-There are stone hills on both sides of the road with finely balanced boulders, which give an impression that the stones could fall any moment but apparently they have been hanging there forever.
+There are stone hills on both sides of the road with finely balanced boulders.
+Which gives the impression that the stones could fall at any moment.
+But apparently, they have been hanging there forever.
 Small farms spread between these hills have big and small rocks scattered over them.
-The place gives a very artistic impression, as if the creator was playing with green and grey colors.
-On top of the hillocks here and there you see small white temples and then from somewhere the steps leading to the temple.
+The place gives a very artistic impression.
+As if the creator was playing with green and grey colors.
+On top of the hillocks here and there, you see small white temples and then from somewhere the steps lead to the temple.

-I wonder if one should re-visit the most cherished places or not….
+I wonder if one should revisit the most cherished places or not.